-Make this the year you step out of your reading comfort zone!
-This 12 month reading guide will grow your To Be Read list and challenge you to pick up a book you might otherwise overlook.
+Make the next 12 months the year you step out of your reading comfort zone!
+This guide will grow your To Be Read list and challenge you to pick up a book you might otherwise overlook.
 We all slip into a reading rut occasionally, defaulting to our favorite go-to genres.
 Unfortunately, that means real gems are often relegated to the bottom of the stack.
 That, my reading friend, is tragic!

 Download this free 12 month reading guide and explore a different genre each month (just right-click an image below to save it).
 I have also compiled a list of at least 10 suggestions for each genre — that’s over 120 titles to whet your book-loving appetite!
 That 9 page doozy is waiting for you in the Members’ Only Resource Library and you can get access here.
 I’ll also add discussion questions and book club ideas for many titles as I read them — they are all yours, all free in the Library.